typedb/typedb-docs/09-schema/01-concepts.md

 </div>

 ### Assign an attribute to an entity
 We can assign any number of attributes to an entity.
-To do so, we use the `has` keyword followed by the attribute's label.
+To do so, we use the `owns` keyword followed by the attribute's label.

 <div class="tabs dark">